Orientation of orbital planes of planetary systems detected in microlensing campaigns: Building the likelihood function

-In order to decide if the observed position angles just represent the outcome of an isotropic distribution or if they require the existence of a preferred direction of the angular momenta, we can use the likelihood as our objective function.
+The distributions in Fig. \ref{Fig pPA} represent our expectations for the position angles of the planets for different anisotropy levels.
+In order to check the (an-)isotropy of the microlensing planets, we should compare the distribution of the observed position angles in Fig. \ref{Fig scatterplanets} with the theoretical expectations in Fig. \ref{Fig pPA} for different position angles of the reference direction $PA_R$ and different anisotropy levels $q$.
+This can be done by evaluating the likelihood for our theoretical distributions $\frac{\mathrm{d}N}{\mathrm{d} PA'}$ as a function of the parameters $PA_R$ and $q$.

 The likelihood is just the product of the probabilities to find our planets in the positions in which we observe them, given the assumed theoretical distribution.
 However, since the observed values are affected by uncertainties that can be very large in some cases, we replace the best values of the position angles retrieved by microlensing modeling with gaussian functions whose width is established by the uncertainty in the position angles.
 Therefore, we calculate the likelihood by averaging over these gaussian functions as follows

 where the summation index $i$ runs over the planets in the sample, $j$ runs over the alternative models with a corresponding weight factor $w_{ij}$. $PA_{ij}$ and $\sigma_{ij}$ are the position angle and uncertainty for model $j$ of planet $i$ and $g(x)$ is a normalized gaussian function.
 The integral runs over all position angles $PA$, but the distribution depends on the position angle $PA'=PA-PA_R$ relative to the reference direction.